 Then I felt this was simply dishonest, and I decided that I would behave as if the person who was with me was the only one who existed.
 The moment I began to feel 'I must be quick', I would sit back and engage in small talk for a few minutes just to prevent myself from hurrying.
 I discovered within two days that you no long er need to do anything like that.
 You can simply be completely concerned with the person or task that is in front of you, and when you have finished, you will discover that you have spent half the time doing it, instead of all the time you took before; yet you have seen everything and heard everything.

-So if you do these exercises, beginning with stopping time that is not moving, and ending with time that is trying to MANAGING TIME 89 move fast, and you stop and say 'no', you will discover that the moment you have overcome the inner tension, the inner agitation, the fidgeting and the anguish, time passes perfectly well.
+So if you do these exercises, beginning with stopping time that is not moving, and ending with time that is trying to move fast, and you stop and say 'no', you will discover that the moment you have overcome the inner tension, the inner agitation, the fidgeting and the anguish, time passes perfectly well.

 Pg 89 'Shall I have time to do it all?'